nabiru7/nabiru7/README.md

 ---

 ### 🌱 About me
-- 🔭 Currently an intern (PKL) and learning how real-world projects work.
+- 🔭 Currently an intern and learning how real-world projects work.
 - ⚙️ Using **React** for frontend, **Golang** for backend.
 - ☕ I love **coffee**, **photography**, and a bit of **design**, even though I don’t plan to be a designer.
 - 🧩 My goal?
 Still figuring it out — as long as it’s in IT and pays well, I’m happy. 😄